- Blood Bank

-Our team has over 60 passionate, skilled, and specially trained professionals including board certified physician medical directors, scientists, registered nurses, licensed medical technologists, technicians, and associates.
-The Blood Bank operates 24 hours a day, seven days a week, providing more than 70,000 units of blood, platelets, and plasma for transfusion every year.
-The Apheresis Center and Cellular Therapy Laboratory perform an average of 2,100 procedures per year.
+Our team has over 60 passionate, skilled, and specially trained professionals including board certified physicians, scientists, registered nurses, licensed medical technologists, technicians and associates.
 Our laboratories and facilities are registered with the U.S. Food and Drug Administration, licensed by the New York State Department of Health and accredited by the American Association of Blood Banks, the College of American Pathologists, and the Foundation for the Accreditation of Cellular Therapy.
-All members of our team meet regulatory and accrediting requirements.
-The Transfusion Medicine and Cellular Therapy Division also participate in numerous clinical research studies requiring various apheresis collections and immunohematology laboratory testing.

 The Blood Bank

-The Blood Bank supports both the inpatient and outpatient transfusion services at Mount Sinai with immunohematology testing, and by providing blood, plasma, platelets, and other products for transfusion.
+The Blood Bank supports both the inpatient and outpatient transfusion services at Mount Sinai Hospital with immunohematology testing and by providing more than 45,000 units of blood, plasma, platelets, and derivatives for transfusion.